 6. Other accessories such as perches or toys to keep them occupied.

 For my brooder set up I use a Puppy Play Pen these can be found on Amazon and most pet stores.
 I like to use these for brooders for several reasons.

 ~ 1.
-They are completely enclosed, this means that all the shaving stay in the brooder reducing much of the mess.
+They are completely enclosed, this means that all the shaving stays in the brooder, reducing much of the mess.
 The screened sides allow for air flow and visual access to your chicks.
-Due to the fact that the chicks can see and observe their world outside of the brooder, I find that chicks that are raised in puppy play pens are more chill and less flighty.
+Due to the fact that the chicks can see and observe their world outside of the brooder, they are more laid back and less flighty.

 ~ 2.
 They have a top.
 This will become important when the chicks get to the flying phase of their development.

 ~ 3.
 They are easy to clean, fold up, and store easily.

 As for the heat source, I discourage the use of heat lamps.
 Most people associate brooding chicks with the big red 500-watt bulbs blasting the chicks with intense heat and light.
 This was the common way of brooding chicks during our grandparent’s day.
 As for today’s chicks, brooding has taken on a better much safer route to supplying heat to your chicks.
 Brooder lamps as they are known are very dangerous.
 There is no way to safely mount a heat lamp around shaving (kindling wood) and flying animals.
 I cannot recount how many times I have heard, or I see coop, barn, and house fires caused by the humble heat lamp.

 In lieu of a hazardous heat lamp I use a Brinsea Ecoglow Radiant Heat Plate.
 These radiant heat plates mimic the heat from a mother hen, rather than blasting the chicks with unnatural light 24/7.
 These are a much safer option for heating and do not carry the risk of fires, injury, and death as the heat lamp of yesteryear.